Roku is heavily promoting OANN, Trump’s latest source for conspiracies

 But Trump isn’t the only one giving OANN a megaphone.

 On Roku players and smart TVs, One America News enjoys prominent promotion as part of The Roku Channel, a free app that had 36 million viewers last quarter.
 There, OANN offers an offshoot of its cable channel called OAN Encore, with much of the same news and commentary.

-OAN Encore gets a big promotional thumbnail on the app’s main menu in a section for live TV channels, sometimes ahead of mainstream outlets such as Reuters and USA Today.
+On my app’s Roku Channel, OAN Encore gets a big promotional thumbnail on the app’s main menu in a section for live TV channels, sometimes ahead of mainstream outlets such as Reuters and USA Today (when asked, Roku would not provide any detail about when and where OAN Encore appears on this screen).
 It also appears in The Roku Channel’s “News” section and is part of a new live TV channel guide that mimics the grid menu on cable boxes.
+Click through to the news section, and you’ll see OAN Encore along with 12 other live news sources, including Now This, The Young Turks, and ABC News.
+That’s a handful compared to the hundreds of news sources available through Roku’s main channel store.

 While OANN’s tie-in with Roku isn’t new, it’s becoming all the more jarring as Trump pushes more of the channel’s conspiracy theories into the spotlight.
 OANN has a “miniscule audience” on cable, according to the The New York Times, but on Roku it has a huge platform for getting noticed, and it enjoys an air of legitimacy that doesn’t apply to random videos on Facebook or YouTube.

-Note: Editor’s note: This story has been updated to clarify that not all users see OAN Encore displayed prominently on their Roku Channel home screen and provide additional context about the number of news sources available.
-The screenshots were updated to show what the Roku Channel home page looks like upon app launch.